gllortc/menuino/README.md

 ## Creating screens

-Each screen is an extended class of the `Screen` class.
+Each screen is a derived class of the `Screen` base class.

 ## Supported screens